China says won't cease building on South China Sea isles

 "This time, in a very high profile manner, the U.S. sent military vessels within 12 nautical miles of China's islands and reefs," Liu said.
 "This has gone beyond the scope of freedom of navigation.
 It is a political provocation and the purpose is to test China's response."

-Obama on Saturday called on countries to stop building artificial islands and militarizing their claims and said the United States would continue to assert its freedom of navigation rights in the sea.
+Obama on Saturday called on countries to stop building artificial islands and militarising their claims and said the United States would continue to assert its freedom of navigation rights in the sea.

 Vietnam, the Philippines, Malaysia, Taiwan and Brunei also have territorial claims in the South China Sea.